henridb/medium-articles/quantum-sat/main.md

   of our grand plan: building a platform for companies to use **QC** without needing the deep technical knowledge usually required.
-Such use-cases were previously established: a Navier-Stokes equation solver, an optimizer, a compiler, *etc\...* I will here present an idea of quantum SAT solver, using the power of superposition in order to find solution to systems of boolean equations.
+Such use-cases were previously established: a Navier-Stokes equation solver, an optimizer, a compiler, *etc...* I will here present an idea of quantum SAT solver, using the power of superposition in order to find solution to systems of boolean equations.
 tags: ['SAT', 'Quantum computing']